amazon-ion/ion-docs/README.md

-# Ion 1.1 Semantics
+# Ion 1.1 Specification

-This repository is a first crack at putting the operational semantics for Ion 1.1 templates into AsciiDoc.
+This repository holds the draft proposal for Ion 1.1.

 ## Building